Personal tools

 Add Access Details

-To create access details, press 'Add New' button as shown on the following screen.
+To create access details, press 'Add Password' button as shown on the following screen.

 PM2 22.png